manojgudi/sci_ocr/README.md

 Clone this repository(or to get source code only, clone master repository)

 Run *./dep_install* with root privileges to install the IPD package.
 The script also installs most of the dependencies required by IPD

+### yelp
+Using yelp is really useful if you need to check single instances of (unused) functions/variables or multi-line un/commenting.<br>
+<a href = "https://github.com/manojgudi/yelp"> Read more</a>